-Educators are professionals and expect learners to exhibit professional behaviors that contribute to a positive learning environment.
-However, that ideal is not always the case; learners may not be engaged, are reluctant to participate, and may display
+Educators are professionals who expect learners to exhibit professional behaviors that contribute to a positive learning environment.
+However, that ideal is not always met; learners may not be engaged, are reluctant to participate, and may display microaggressions

 , incivility, and disruptive behavior in the classroom.
 Perhaps the most critical challenge affecting teaching and learning is implementing appropriate class management strategies (Etheridge, 2010).

-Perhaps you excel at developing a positive rapport with the majority of your learners.
-There still may be the occasional learner who is difficult to connect.
+Perhaps you excel at developing a positive rapport with the majority of your learners, however, there still may be the occasional learner who is difficult to connect with.
 Here are suggestions to manage behavior.

 Take the first step - Evaluate your current style of class management to ensure methods have impact.

-Addressing microaggressions, incivility, and disruptive behavior – The key to managing disruptive behavior is to demonstrate strategies to de-escalate situations (Pickford, 2007) (refer to a few strategies below).
+Addressing microaggressions, incivility, and disruptive behavior – The key to managing disruptive behavior is to demonstrate strategies to de-escalate situations (Pickford, 2007).

 Supporting quiet, shy, fearful, and uncertain learners – Engage learners who have a fear of failure, are overly thoughtful, introverted, and lack self-confidence.